How much cash can you deposit in a bank per month?

 Is there a monthly limit on cash deposits?

-What counts toward the $10,000 threshold
+What counts toward the $10,000 threshold?

 Does depositing cash trigger an IRS investigation?

-CTR vs. audit
+CTR vs. financial system audits

-What is structuring (and why it’s a problem)?
+What is structuring and why is it illegal?

-Examples of structuring
+Examples of structuring bank deposits

-• Depositing amounts just under $10,000 repeatedly (like $9,900)
+• Depositing amounts just under the federal threshold (e.g., $9,900) in rapid succession

 How much cash can you deposit without reporting?